-Maybe that’s why you were looking for the best dog clippers for Small Dogs?
+Maybe that’s why you were looking for the best pet clipper for your Small pup?

 These days, it seems like there’s a new story every couple of weeks about dogs dying or being injured while being groomed.
 It can also be very expensive and inconvenient to leave your dog for anywhere from an hour to all day.
 Is it time to start grooming your dog yourself?